So You Want to Start a Blog People Will Actually Read

 There are a lot of blogs out there—and we mean a lot.
-In 2016, it was estimated that 2.7 million blog posts were published every day.
-Now that's a lot of blog posts.
+In 2021, it is estimated that there are 600 million blogs on the web today.
+Now that's a lot of blogs.

 But it's not meant to discourage you.
-With a massive number of blog posts comes an equally massive pool of readers out there.
+With a massive number of blogs comes an equally massive pool of readers out there.
 Personally, I read up to five different blogs every day.

 The trick is to get people to find and read your blog among the many that exist.
 But how do you build an audience?
 What do you write about?
 How do you grow?

 To find out, I talked to AmyAnn Cadwell, co-founder and editor-in-chief of The Good Trade, a blog focused on social good.
 She started the blog in 2015 as a side project and slowly grew it to her full-time job.
 Read on for her tips on creating a successful blog that people want to read.